Avaiga/taipy-doc/docs/knowledge_base/tips/scenarios/index.md

 # Scenarios

-Taipy scenarios include one or more sets of tasks that are meant to do specific jobs.
-These tasks and pipelines can work on their own and can even run at the same time, doing different things.
+Taipy scenarios include tasks and data nodes modeling any kind of data workflow.
+These tasks can be submitted as a whole submitting the scenario or independently if needed.
+When it is possible, Taipy runs the tasks in parallel.

 ## Scenario Configuration and Creation